Pounds (£) and Hashes (#)

 • If “English (United Kingdom)” does not appear under the heading “Preferred languages” then click on the plus sign (add a language), type “English” (without the quotes) into the search box and then select the correct version of English

 • If “English (United Kingdom)” does appear but is not the first item in the list of installed keyboards, then click on it and then click on the upward pointing arrow to make it go to the top of the list.
 Note that you can uninstall any unwanted keyboard files by clicking on them and then clicking on “remove”.
-Windows computers tend to be shipped with English (US) as the default keyboard.
-You have to add the English (UK) keyboard before you can delete the US one.
+Windows computers might be shipped with English (US) as the default keyboard.
+If only the US file is loaded, you have to add the English (UK) keyboard before you can delete the US one.

 Pounds and hashes on a Mac